acoupi/acoupi/docs/explanation/tasks.md

 In its essence, each task is a Python function that are orchestrated and syncronised using the Celery framework.
 Some tasks run periodically, while others are triggered by other tasks.
 The combination of tasks form the acoupi program.

-???
-Info
+??? info
-    Please refer to [*Explanation: System Section*](../explaination/system.md) to learn about the registration and orchestration of the tasks in the Celery app.
+    Please refer to [*Explanation: System Section*](system.md) to learn about the registration and orchestration of the tasks in the Celery app.

 ## Overview Tasks